joeldrapper/strict_ivars/README.md

 ## Setup

-Strict Ivars should be used in apps not libraries.
-Though you could use it in your library’s test suite.
+Strict Ivars should really be used in apps not libraries.
+Though you could definitely use it in your library’s test suite to help catch issues in the library code.

 Install the gem by adding it to your `Gemfile` and running `bundle install`.
 You’ll probably want to set it to `require: false` here because you should require it manually at precisely the right moment.